nondejus/AwesomeUnityCommunity/README.md

 * [SG-HDRP-Lit](https://github.com/RemyUnity/SG-HDRP-Lit "") - Shadergraph version of the HDRP/Lit shader.
 * [unity-2d-water](https://github.com/Brajanowski/unity-2d-water "") - Simple water in Unity for 2D platform games.
 * [psx_retroshader](https://github.com/dsoft20/psx_retroshader "") - Shader that "emulates" the rendering style of ps1.
-* [Shader Forge](https://www.assetstore.unity3d.com/en/#!/content/14147) - A node-based shader editor giving you the artistic freedom of shader creation, with no need to code.
+* [ShaderForge](https://github.com/FreyaHolmer/ShaderForge) - A node-based shader editor giving you the artistic freedom of shader creation, with no need to code.
 (Was :moneybag: but now is open source and not maintained).
+[Asset Store Link](https://www.assetstore.unity3d.com/en/#!/content/14147)
 * [Hatching Shader](https://github.com/nkihrk/HatchingShader "")
 * [UnityToonShader](https://github.com/IronWarrior/UnityToonShader "") - Source code for Toon Shader tutorial for Unity.
 Has specular, rim lighting, and can cast and receive shadows.
 * [Lowpoly Water Shader](https://github.com/danielzeller/Lowpoly-Water-Unity "") - Low poly water with edge/shore blend.
 Similar to the awesome water in Monument Valley.